jonmase/nephron/README.md

 Opening index.html with no url parameters will show all the possible setup options:

-*Length - Short, Medium or Long
+* Length - Short, Medium or Long
-*Antidiuretic Hormone (ADH) - Present or Absent
+* Antidiuretic Hormone (ADH) - Present or Absent
-*NKCC stimulated - on or off
+* NKCC (Na-K-Cl cotransporter) stimulated - on or off
-*CD is water permeable - on or off
+* CD is water permeable - on or off
-*IMCD is urea permeable - on or off
+* IMCD is urea permeable - on or off
-*Loop Diuretic - on or off
+* Loop Diuretic - on or off

 URL parameters can be used to only show certain setup options.
 The options will be shown for all parameters that are set to a value (value can be anything, including 0, false, but not empty).
 The parameters are as follows:

-*l - show the length options
+* l - show the length options
-*a - show the ADH options
+* a - show the ADH options
-*o - show the NKCC stimulation, CD water permeability and IMCD urea permeability options *d - show the Loop Diuretic option
+* o - show the NKCC stimulation, CD water permeability and IMCD urea permeability options
+* d - show the Loop Diuretic option

 For example ../index.html?l=1&d=1 will show the length and loop diuretic options only.

 Contributors
 -------

-Idea and Science: Dr Robert Wilkins, Department of Physiology, Anatomy and Genetics, University of Oxford
+**Idea and Science:** Dr Robert Wilkins, Department of Physiology, Anatomy and Genetics, University of Oxford

-Code: Dr Damion Young and Jon Mason, Medical Sciences Division Learning Technologies, University of Oxford
+**Code:** Dr Damion Young and Jon Mason, Medical Sciences Division Learning Technologies, University of Oxford